-Registration fee cancellations received in writing at the Conference Office thirty (30) days prior to the Conference commencement date will receive a refund, less a handling fee of $50 including GST.
-No refunds will be made after 2 September 2018, however an alternative delegate name may be provided in writing and the registration and funds will be allocated accordingly.
+Registration fee cancellations received in writing at the Conference email address 28 days prior to the Conference commencement date will receive a refund, less a handling fee of $50 including GST.
+No refunds will be made after 10 April 2021, however an alternative delegate name may be provided in writing and the registration and funds will be allocated accordingly.
 Verbal changes or cancellations cannot be accepted.
 Please note no refunds or discounts will be made if an inclusive function or event within the registration fee is not taken up or is subsequently cancelled.
 The refund will be returned via the same payment method as the original receipt of funds.
-Where there are extenuating circumstances a refund outside of these terms may be considered by, and at the discretion of the Organising Committee.
+Where there are extenuating circumstances a refund outside of these terms may be considered by, and made at the discretion of the Organising Committee.

 Participants are strongly advised to secure appropriate travel and health insurance.
 Delegate registration fees do no provide any such insurance coverage.
 The Organising Committee and the Conference Organiser accept no responsibility for any loss in this regard.

 All Conference Registration Fees and Additional Ticket rates are quoted in Australian Dollars and are inclusive of 10% Goods and Services Tax (GST).

 By registering, participants acknowledge and consent that during their attendance at History Teachers’ Association of Association (HTAA) conference, their image or voice may be recorded via video, photograph or by any other means (“recorded”) by the HTAA, the History Teachers’ Association of Western Australia (HTAWA) or their agents and contractors, which may be distributed or published at the discretion of the organisers of the organisers of the HTAA 2020 Hindsight Conference.
 If you do not wish to be recorded, you are required to formally advise the Conference Coordinator in advance by email.